Russian submarine Forel: Design

 Forelle was a single-hull boat designed with internal ballast and compensating tanks.
 She had fixed angled aft planes, and movable forward units for dive control.
 This boat had to be carried into action on board a surface ship and launched close to its target, as she was not fitted with a separate surface propulsion system.
 She was equipped with two external Whitehead torpedoes.

 Forelle had an overall length of 13.00 m The boats' beam was 1.66 m without torpedoes and 2.82 m with the external torpedoes.
 The boat displaced 15.5 t when surfaced and 16.5 t when submerged.

 She was fitted with one electric motor producing 65 PS for surface and submerged propulsion.
 This engine gave the boat a top surface speed of 6.55 kn, and 6.50 kn when submerged.
 Without torpedoes, top speed increased to 7.55 kn on the surface and 7.73 kn submerged.
 Maximum range was 3.5 nmi at 4.5 kn with torpedoes and 6 nmi at 4.5 kn without torpedoes.
-Power for the electrical engine was provided by 180-cells Lead–acid battery which used peat fribres to isolate the posite and negative plate, and absorbed the acid, allowing the battery to be used in any inclined position without the acid overflowing.
+Power for the electrical engine was provided by 180-cells Lead–acid battery which used peat fibres to isolate the positive and negative plate, and absorbed the acid, allowing the battery to be used in any inclined position without the acid overflowing.